Accessing databases that support ODBC with PHP and PEAR DB

 For example:

-The parseDSN() function that PEAR DB uses to pass DSN values to the DB database driver relies on the @ symbol being present in the DSN to find the username and password.
-The DSN documentation mentions two further settings that can be specified after the database username and password: protocol and hostspec.
+The parseDSN() function that PEAR DB uses to pass DSN values to the DB database driver relies on the @ symbol being present in the DSN to find the user name and password.
+The DSN documentation mentions two further settings that can be specified after the database user name and password: protocol and hostspec.
 The PEAR DB ODBC driver does not use the protocol setting and so you do not need to include it.
 For backwards compatibility, the hostspec setting can be used to specify the Easysoft ODBC data source name.
-If you are using a version of PEAR DB that is earlier than 1.6.0 (to check the version, use pear info DB), you must specify the ODBC data source name with hostspec:
+If you're using a version of PEAR DB that's earlier than 1.6.0 (to check the version, use pear info DB), you must specify the ODBC data source name with hostspec:

 For example: